prayagtiwari/prayagtiwari.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Prayag, working as a Researcher at the Aalto University, Finland.
+I’m Prayag, working as a Postdoctoral Researcher at the Aalto University, Finland.

 My Research Interest
 ======